rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 scheduled.
 The internal machinery again goes to work to update the display, this time though, the text will read `"The button is on"` because of the `state` change.

+Nowhere in the example above does the code describe how to evolve the frontend view when events occur.
+Instead, it declares that, given a particular state, this is how it should look.
+It's then IDOM's responsibility to figure out how to make that happen.
 This behavior of defining outcomes without stating the means by which to achieve them is what makes components in IDOM and React "declarative".
 For comparison, a hypothetical, and a more imperative approach to defining the same interface might look similar to the
 following:

 ```python